akkadotnet/akka.net/docs/articles/remoting/transports.md

 # Akka.Remote Transports
 In the [Akka.Remote overview](index.md) we introduced the concept of "transports" for Akka.Remote.

 >  A"transport" refers to an actual network transport, such as TCP or UDP.
-By default Akka.Remote uses a [Helios](http://helios-io.github.io/ "Helios - Reactive socket middleware for .NET") TCP transport, but you could write your own transport and use that instead of you wish.
+By default Akka.Remote uses a [DotNetty](https://github.com/Azure/DotNetty") TCP transport, but you could write your own transport and use that instead of you wish.

 In this section we'll expand a bit more on what transports are and how Akka.Remote can support multiple transports simultaneously.